-Andrew Biraj is a Bangladeshi photojournalist currently based in Washington DC.
+Andrew Biraj is a photojournalist currently based in Washington DC.
 Biraj has worked for the international news agencies Reuters, Sipa

 Press USA and Getty Images.

 He holds an advanced diploma in photography from Pathshala, the South Asian Institute Media Academy in Bangladesh, and a B.A (Honors) in Photography & Video from The University of Bolton, UK.